Cooperation Agreement between Canada and the European Space Agency (ESA)

 The Cooperation Agreement between Canada and the European Space Agency (ESA) enables companies from the Canadian space sector to participate in ESA activities and programmes, while Canada gives its European partners the benefit of its Canadian expertise.
 By stimulating innovation, this programme supports the Canadian space industry in order to keep it dynamic and competitive in the global market, thereby fulfilling one of the avenues of strategic action set out in Canada's Space Policy Framework.

 1. History of collaboration

 Canada and the ESA have been collaborating in the space sector since the early 1970s.
 Formal cooperation began in 1979 with the signing of the first Cooperation Agreement.
 The Agreement has since been renewed four times (1984, 1989, 2000 and 2012).

 2. Information on the ESA

-The ESA is an international organization that is headquartered in Paris and currently has 20 Member States, soon to be 22.
+The ESA is an international organization that is headquartered in Paris and currently has 22 Member States.
 Canada, the only non-European cooperating state, participates in certain ESA programmes.